 Pike Powers Laboratory & Center for Commercialization

-Opening in 2013, The Pike Powers Laboratory and Center for Commercialization will offer specialized capabilities for developing, testing and validating consumer electronics and applications that incorporate metrology, building controls, solar PV, natural gas fuel cell, machine-to-machine, vehicle charging and disaggregation technologies.
+Opened in June 2013, The Pike Powers Laboratory & Center for Commercialization offers specialized capabilities for developing, testing and validating consumer electronics and applications that incorporate metrology, building controls, solar PV, natural gas fuel cell, machine-to-machine, vehicle charging and disaggregation technologies.

 Named after one of Texas’ most iconic champions of technology and economic development, the lab is located in the Mueller community in the shadow of the former Mueller Municipal Airport’s air traffic control tower.
 Pecan Street is conducting one of the country’s most advanced consumer energy research programs, and many of the participating homes are located in the Mueller community.

-The nation’s first non-profit smart grid research lab, it will serve as an elite industry-caliber facility for members of the Pecan Street Research Consortium, where Pecan Street staff and university students and researchers can collaborate with the private sector on cutting-edge applied research.
+The nation’s first non-profit smart grid research lab, the lab is an elite industry-caliber facility for members of the Pecan Street Research Consortium, where Pecan Street staff and university students and researchers can collaborate with the private sector on cutting-edge applied research.

 The lab was designed by a team of Austin and UT architects, including Matt Fajkus, Ulrich Dangel and Tamie Glass from the UT School of Architecture, Atila Novoselac from UT’s Department of Architectural and Environmental Engineering, and Michael Hsu and Kevin Stewart from Michael Hsu Office of Architecture.
 The Muskin Company is building the facility.

-Entrepreneurial researchers and start-up companies from will have the opportunity to commercialize innovative research at the lab.
+Entrepreneurial researchers and start-up companies can commercialize innovative research at the lab.
 Examples of commercialization activities made possible by the lab include:

 The ability to test, refine and demonstrate prototypes and bring advanced products to market, such as new electric vehicle chargers with integrated demand management and energy monitoring